Cultti/Gcp.SecretManager.Provider/README.md

 config.AddGcpSecretManager(options => {
    options.ProjectId = "ProjectId"; // Required
    options.CredentialsPath = "/path/to/credentials"; // Optional
-});
+   options.Loader = new DefaultSecretManagerConfigurationLoader() // Optional, see more info below });
 ```
 *You can also provide CredentialsPath with GOOGLE_APPLICATION_CREDENTIALS environment variable*

 3. Ready to go!

+## Loaders
+Loaders handles if secret should be loaded and mapping from Secret Manager keys to application configuration values by implementing contract `ISecretManagerConfigurationLoader`.
+This can be passed as an option during setup.

+Contract exposes two method: `Load` and `GetKey`. `Load` method determines if the key should be loaded or not and `GetKey` handles mapping from secret to application configuration.
+You may access secret ID from `secret.SecretName.SecretId`

+If no loader is specified then `DefaultSecretManagerConfigurationLoader` will be used.
+It loads all keys and hierarcy is added by adding two underscores in the secret name.
+Eg. `MultiLevel__Secret` maps to `MultiLevel:Secret` key in application configuration.